CobaltFusion/DebugViewPP/README.md

 - single selfcontaining executable, setup is provided but not required
 - runs without prerequisites on WinXPSP3, Vista and 7/8.x
 - capture both Win32 and Global Win32 messages
-- capture stdin piped messages, allows you to connect any kind of logging
 - tabbed views
 - resolve PID to process name
 - filter by process or message
-- advanced filtering, exclude, track, stop (ability to use regular expressions)
+- advanced filtering, exclude, track, stop, clear (optionally using regular expressions)
 - line and token highlighting (create your own syntax highlighting)
 - minimal delay of the traced application, compared to debugview a factor of 10 better.
 - fast and responsive user-interface, even with +50.000 incoming lines per second